 Regardless of fault, these are things you should not do after a car accident:

 - Do not leave the accident scene: Under Massachusetts Law, it is illegal to flee the scene of an accident.
 Call 911 and wait for the officers to arrive and fill out a report.
+Don’t aggravate your situation by turning it into a hit-and-run.

 - Do not get angry: Your emotions will likely be running high after a car accident, but try not to lose your cool.
 Do not yell or accuse the driver of anything.